PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR.en.md

 <tr>
 <td><code>ocrImage</code></td>
 <td><code>string</code> | <code>null</code></td>
 <td>The OCR result image, which marks the detected text positions.
-The image is in JPEG format and encoded in Base64.</td>
+The image is in JPEG format and encoded in Base64 by default; returned as a pre-signed URL when URL-return mode is enabled.</td>
 </tr>
 <tr>
 <td><code>docPreprocessingImage</code></td>
 <td><code>string</code> | <code>null</code></td>
 <td>The visualization result image.
-The image is in JPEG format and encoded in Base64.</td>
+The image is in JPEG format and encoded in Base64 by default; returned as a pre-signed URL when URL-return mode is enabled.</td>
 </tr>
 <tr>
 <td><code>inputImage</code></td>
 <td><code>string</code> | <code>null</code></td>
 <td>The input image.
-The image is in JPEG format and encoded in Base64.</td>
+The image is in JPEG format and encoded in Base64 by default; returned as a pre-signed URL when URL-return mode is enabled.</td>
 </tr>
 </tbody>
 </table>